januaryofmine/CSS-Treasure/README.md

 # CSS-Treasure (2019)
-   A curated list of resources for learn CSS.
+   A curated list of resources for learn and practice CSS.

 ## A/ List resources specialize in CSS
 ###     1. CSS Tricks: https://css-tricks.com/